-Rent to own in Dallas, Fort Worth, San Antonio and Houston is a perfect solution in a soft real estate market for someone wanting to buy a house.
+Rent to own in Fort Worth is a perfect solution in a soft real estate market for someone wanting to buy a house.

 A Typical Rent to Own Scenario